Phillips Carlin

-Phillips Carlin (June 30, 1894 – August 27, 1971) was a radio broadcaster, a radio executive, and later, a television executive.
+Phillips Carlin (June 30, 1894 – August 27, 1971) was an American radio broadcaster, a radio executive, and later, a television executive.

 Early years

 "Phil" Carlin was the oldest son of Wayland and Laura Carlin.
 He graduated from DeWitt Clinton High School in the Bronx, and then attended New York University, where he excelled in debate.
 He graduated Magna Cum Laude in 1916, having received honors in French, as well as a top prize for oration.
 After graduating, he enrolled in the U.S. Navy during World War I, where he became an officer, but when he came home, he was uncertain about which career to pursue.
 Ultimately, he gravitated towards the new medium of broadcasting, and was hired at New York City's WEAF in 1923.